Guide to Transferring a Property Title in Pennsylvania

 Step 4: Address Transfer Tax Requirements

 Once signed and completed, the deed must be filed with the recorder of deeds in the county where the property is located.
 Recording fees vary by county, and the county recorder indexes the deed into public records.
+Recording the deed legally finalizes the transfer and protects the new owner from future legal claims.

 Title Searches, Title Insurance, and Legal Risk Prevention